Deep512/Portfolio-Management/server/README.md

 ### Running the server

 #### Alphavantage API:
-- Replace the API Key in the server file with your own generated API key ` Line 219 replace YOUR_API_KEY`
+- Replace the API Key in the server file with your own generated API key<br />
+` Line 219 replace YOUR_API_KEY`

 #### Prerequites